Visiting Croatia with History, Islands, Wine & Waterfalls

 Over half a million still thrive on the island today.
 The variety is rare and results in an exquisite olive oil you will not want to miss.

 Vis differs from other islands in the Croatian Adriatic because it is open to the sea.
 For many years it served as a military outpost for this reason.
 Over time, the island has opened up more to tourism but still offers a real glimpse of Croatian life and culture to visitors.
 Some of the best grapes are found on Vis making it a popular choice for lovers of wine.
+The best way to discover the islands is by a customized tour in Croatia designed for you.

 Wines of Croatia

 Tourists who love wine typically think of visiting Italy or the California coast.
 Croatia also has an abundance of vineyards that yield a wonderful assortment of wines for visitors to enjoy.
-There are tons of indigenous grapes such as Posip, which grows on Korcula and is harvested by hand due to the difficult to approach landscape.
+There are tons of indigenous grapes, such as Posip, which grows on Korcula and is harvested by hand due to the difficult-to-approach landscape.
 The history of this grape can be traced to the exact year of 1864, when the first vine was discovered and began spreading on the interior of the island.
 The resulting white wine is a golden yellow hue, crisply dry, with a fruity aroma.
 It can also be high in alcohol content so sip wisely.

 Plavac Mali is an indigenous grape propagated mainly on the Peljesac Peninsula.
 This grape produces a robust red wine with the flavor of black cherry and a pleasing peppery finish.
-This wine is also quite high in alcohol content but ages well unlike other Croatian wines.
+This wine is also quite high in alcohol content but ages well, unlike other Croatian wines.
 The Peljesac Peninsula offers a multitude of wineries where visitors can learn about how the grapes are grown and harvested and have a taste of different varieties.
 Of course, many tourists opt to purchase these local wines to bring home for enjoyment long after the vacation ends.

 Croatian National Parks with Waterfalls: Plitvice and Krka